UUDigitalHumanitieslab/sastadev/Documentation/deviantlanguage.rst

 **Remark** This should be generalised, because *moe* that should be interpreted as *moet* sometimes does have grammatical relations with other words

+Basic Replacements
+""""""""""""""""""

+For an utterance that contains a word that occurs with a deviant spelling (e.g. *as* instead of *als*) an alternative variant is generated containing the correct spelling ("als") and with metadata about this replacement.
+This is done in function *getalternativetokenmds* in the module *corrector* by checking whether the word occurs in the dictionary *basicreplacements*:

+.. autodata:: basicreplacements::basicreplacements
+   :no-value:

+Basic Expansions
+""""""""""""""""
+For an utterance that contains a contracted word (e.g. *das* instead of *dat is*) an alternative variant is generated containing the expansion ("dat is") and with metadata about this replacement.
+This is done in function *getalternatives* in the module *corrector* by applying the function *getexpansions*:

+.. autofunction:: corrector::getexpansions

 Verb form + *ie* written as one word
 """"""""""""""""""""""""""""""""""""